 A very valuable aspect of your website is that it allows potential customers to engage with you.
 Expand on that engagement by providing easy-to-find links to your social media profiles, including Facebook, Twitter, Instagram, Pinterest, etc.

-Even if you aren’t able to program in customized links on your site (although it’s relatively easy to do so), a simple text reference can suffice.
+Even if you aren’t able to program customized links on your site, a simple text reference can suffice.

 BONUS: THE 9TH WEBSITE DESIGN TIP – PATIENCE

 Give your website time to get indexed by search engines and found by searchers.
-The dramatic Hollywood fictional moment about a person launching a website and suddenly they are inundated with thousands of orders is just that….
-Fiction.
+That Hollywood moment when a person launches a website and they are inundated with thousands of orders is just that….
+Hollywood Fiction.